 We use interest rate futures within our portfolio of fixed maturity investments to manage our exposure to interest rate risk, which can include increasing or decreasing our exposure to this risk.
 At December 31, 2009, we had \$826.9 million of notional long positions and \$46.5 million of notional short positions of Eurodollar and non-U.S. dollar futures contracts.
-We account for these futures contracts at fair value and record them in our consolidated balance sheet as other riabilities in our consolidated balance sheet as other riabilities in our consolidated balance sheet as other riabilities in our consolidated balance sheet as ther assets or other liabilities depending on the rights or obligations.
-The fair value of these derivatives as recognized in other assets and liabilities in our consolidated balance sheet at the constructs at fair value of these derivatives are recognized in other assets and liabilities in our consolidated balance sheet at these derivatives are conspiced to these derivatives are cognized to these derivatives are cognized balance sheet at these derivatives.
-The fair value of these derivatives are recognized closing prices.
-The aggregate hypothetical loss generated from an immediate adverse parallel shift in the treasury yield curve of 100 basis points would cause a decrease in market value of our net position in these derivatives of approximately \$1.2 million at December 31, 2009.
-The foregoing reflects the use of an immediate time horizon, since this presents the worst-case scenario.
-Credit spreads are assumed to remain constant in these hypothetical less.
+We account for these futures contracts at fair value and record them in our consolidated balance sheet as other assets or other liabilities depending on the rights or obligations.
+The fair value of these derivatives as recognized in other assets and liabilities in our consolidated balance sheet at December 31, 2009, was \$0.9 million (2008 - \$0.1 million) and \$0.1 million (2008 - \$0.1 million), respectively.
+During 2009, we recorded gains of \$1.2.4 million, 2007 - losses of \$1.9 million) in our consolidated statement of operations related to these derivatives.
+The fair value of these derivatives is determined using exchange traded closing prices.
+The arguing the treasury yield curve of 100 basis points would cause a decrease in market value of on reposition in these derivatives of approximately \$1.2 million and December 31, 2009.
+The foregoing reflects the use of an immediate immediate immediate monitors cause as the section in these derivatives of respectively.